seezmashele/seezmash/README.md

 # Hello there! 🚀

-I am but a humble Javascript programmer who dabbles in the art of web development.
+- 🧙 I am but a humble Javascript programmer who dabbles in the art of front-end development.
-Next.js and TailwindCSS are my current weapons of choice and I've recently dived into the world of Typescript.
+- ✨ I often wax philosophically about the wonders of Next.js and TailwindCSS.
-The remainder of my time is spent discovering tools that improve developer experience.
+- 🖥️ My remaining time is spent discovering tools that improve the developer experience.
-I thank you yet again for stumbling across my most humble abode and further more for getting this far.
+- 🏡 Thank you for stumbling across my most humble abode and further more for getting this far.
-I felt rather inspired to wax philosophic
+- 🌍 Feel free to vist [my website](https://sizwe.vercel.app/) where you'll find relatively little going on.

-Feel free to vist [my website](https://sizwe.vercel.app/) where you'll find relatively little going on.
+-
 <!--
 **seezmash/seezmash** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.